-The catastrophic bushfires have killed 6,382 koalas and burned more than 13.1 million acres in the Australian state of New South Wales, much of which was prime koala habitat.
+The catastrophic bushfires in 2020 killed 6,382 koalas and burned more than 13.1 million acres in the Australian state of New South Wales, much of which was prime koala habitat.

 The state’s koalas were living on the brink before the fires, with numbers plummeting and local extinctions occurring due to excessive land-clearing, drought, stress-related disease, car strikes, and dog attacks.
 This disaster could push them over the edge – we must act now, before it’s too late.